bemurphy/deploy_service/README.md

 A simple deployment service for static websites.
 This receives push webhooks from Github to `/push` and runs a `deploy.sh` script located in the rep.

+## Why?

+The service provides very limited functionality, it basically translates a Github push event into a build script run.
+The value of the service is that you need not distrubute AWS credentials to your team, and can rely on Github repo access for controlling access instead.
+This enables you to simply push the master branch and have that result in deployment.

 ## Assumptions

 * The repo for deployment has a `deploy.sh` script in the root